vitessio/arewefastyet/docs/arewefastyet_macrobench_run.md

       --planetscale-db-database string             PlanetscaleDB database name.
       --planetscale-db-host string                 Hostname of the PlanetscaleDB database.
       --planetscale-db-org string                  Name of the PlanetscaleDB organization.
+      --planetscale-db-password-read string        Password used to authenticate to the read-only servers of PlanetScaleDB.
-      --planetscale-db-password string             Password used to authenticate to PlanetscaleDB.
+      --planetscale-db-password-write string       Password used to authenticate to the write servers of PlanetScaleDB.
+      --planetscale-db-user-read string            Username used to authenticate to the read-only servers of PlanetScaleDB.
-      --planetscale-db-user string                 Username used to authenticate to PlanetscaleDB.
+      --planetscale-db-user-write string           Username used to authenticate to the write servers of PlanetScaleDB.
 ```

 ### Options inherited from parent commands